-If you want to try out IPVanish, we have a special offer which is exclusive to Addictive Tips readers!
-You can get a huge 60% discount on the yearly plan, which works out to only $4.87 per month.
+EXCLUSIVE: Take advantage of a special offer for Addictive Tips readers — get a huge 60% discount on the yearly plan, which works out to only $4.87 per month.
 There’s even a 7-day money-back guarantee so you can buy in confidence.

 How to Install SPMC on Your Fire Stick

 Once you have your Fire Stick set up and your VPN installed, we can start installing SPMC on your Fire Stick.
 To do this, we first need to enable the installation of apps from unknown sources, and then to download SPMC from its developer’s GitHub page and install it.
 Here are step by step instructions on how to do this: